top of page

 Christine Jean

-As part of my Master's thesis at the University of New Brunswick, I integrate environmental anthropology with narrative analysis and ethnographic methods to examine eco-emotions.
-My work seeks to uncover the connections between human and more-than-human worlds, highlighting the cultural, ecological, and emotional ramifications of our current global state.
-Driven by a commitment to understanding and articulating how individuals and communities experience and respond to environmental challenges, my academic pursuits emphasize the importance of ecological empathy and community-based approaches to environmental stewardship.
+As part of my Master's thesis at the University of New Brunswick, I integrate environmental anthropology with ethnographic methods to examine eco-emotions.
+My work seeks to uncover the connections between human and more-than-human worlds, highlighting the traditional, ecological, and emotional ramifications of our current global state.
+Driven by a commitment to understand and articulate how individuals and communities experience and respond to species decline, my academic pursuits emphasize the importance of ecological empathy and community-based approaches to environmental stewardship.

 untitled-3268.jpg